kippchicago/ISBE_Student_Courses/documentation/project_use_instructions_overview.md

 # PROJECT USE INSTRUCTIONS

 ## Intro:
-This document lays out a step-by-step guide for how to use this project.
+This document lays out a step-by-step overview for how to use this repository.
+For more detailed information check out the ISBE Midyear Report Process Documentation file located at the top level of this repo (Note: This file Contains private information and is not available for people outside of the organization).

 ## Project File Outline: